Tranquil-Flow/carnation-radio/steganography_cli/Readme.md

 This implementation provides strong security through:

 1. The need for a 128-bit handshake pattern to even detect a hidden message
-2. An additional 128-bit blinding key to decode the message
+2. An additional 128-bit blinding key to decode the message, so that you  can't try to discover the message by bruteforcing every single offset
 3. AES-128 encryption of the actual message
 4. Statistical indistinguishability of the modified bits from random noise